-Gardening is a great educational experience for children, and herb gardening is especially good for kids because most herbs are very easy to grow.
-They generally require very little maintenance and can survive through a little abuse and neglect.
+Gardening is a great educational experience for children, and herb gardening is perfect for kids because most herbs are easy to grow.
+They generally require very little maintenance and can survive through a bit of abuse and neglect.

 Nature is a favorite subject for many children.
-They love to learn and explore topics that have to do with nature, so gardening is a very good learning experience that they’ll actually enjoy.
-They will be really excited to know that they’re growing something they can actually eat later!
+They love to learn and explore topics that have to do with nature, so gardening is an outstanding learning experience that they’ll enjoy.
+In addition, they will be excited to know that they’re growing something they can eat later!

-Your children may not even know about all of the wonderful herbs that are out there, so it’s great to teach them about all of the different types.
-They can learn what each herb looks like when it’s fresh, what the herbs smell like, and the different uses for each type.
+Your children may not even know about all of the beautiful herbs out there, so it’s great to teach them about all of the different types.
+They can learn what each herb looks like when it’s fresh, what the herbs smell like, and the various uses for each style.

 You might want to start kids out with a “pizza garden.”
-You’ll help your child grow some of the herbs that are commonly used on pizza.
-Since children really love pizza, they should be able to relate to this type of garden very well. they’ll also have fun knowing what goes into one of their favorite foods.
+First, you’ll help your child grow some of the commonly used herbs on pizza.
+Since children love pizza, they should be able to relate to this type of garden very well.
+They’ll also have fun knowing what goes into one of their favorite foods.

-A typical ” pizza garden” will contain basil and oregano, and perhaps thyme and parsley.
+A typical ” pizza garden” will contain basil, oregano, and perhaps thyme and parsley.
 You could also let the child grow some of the other things that often go into pizza sauce, like garlic and Roma tomatoes.
-If you want to make the garden larger by helping, you can also add some common pizza toppings like peppers and onions.
+If you want to make the garden larger by helping, you can add some typical pizza toppings like peppers and onions.

 Not sure what Ibotta is?
 Check out this post here.

-Children will also enjoy growing especially- scented herbs.
+Children will also enjoy growing significantly- scented herbs.
 You can get all kinds of excellent herbs that smell like different scents.
-Flowers can also go well in this type of garden. for example, there are geraniums that are scented like orange, strawberry, lime, and apricot!
+Flowers can also go well in this type of garden.
+For example, some geraniums are scented like orange, strawberry, lime, and apricot!

 You could plant globe basil, Thai basil, lemon basil, and purple basil.
-Your child can learn the difference and similarities, so they can see that things can be similar, yet very different.
-An herb garden is a very good way to teach children responsibility.
+Your child can learn the differences and similarities to see that things can be similar yet very different.
+An herb garden is a perfect way to teach children responsibility.

-They’ll learn that they have to take care of their garden on a regular basis.
+They’ll learn that they have to take care of their garden regularly.
 If they don’t, they’ll see that there are consequences to skipping duties.
-When some of their plants start to wither and die, they’ll see how important it is to keep up with their tasks.
+Then, when some of their plants start to wither and die, they’ll see how important it is to keep up with their tasks.

 Perhaps most importantly, herb gardens can give kids something to be proud of.
-They’ll get a big boost to their self-esteem when they successfully grow something that you’re able to use in a meal, and they’ll enjoy learning!
+They’ll get a significant boost in their self-esteem when they successfully grow something that you can use in a meal, and they’ll enjoy learning!

-Let us know what you are planning to grow with your kids this summer!
+Let us know what you plan to grow with your kids this summer!